Item 1. Cover Page

 Additional information about Facet Wealth also is available on the SEC’s website at www.adviserinfo.sec.gov.

 References herein to Facet Wealth as a “registered investment adviser” or any reference to being “registered” does not imply a certain level of skill or training.

-The material changes in this brochure from the most recent updating of Facet Wealth, Inc. February 1, 2021 are described below.
+The material changes in this brochure from the last annual updating amendment of Facet Wealth, Inc. on December 31, 2021 are described below.
 Material changes relate to Facet Wealth, Inc.’s policies, practices or conflicts of interests.

 - Item 1 Cover Page

 - Item 6 Performance-Based Fees and Side-by-Side Management